Ain't nothin' here. Y'all best be movin' on, compadre.

 In my own experience as a father, I have discovered several simple devices that can illustrate to a child's mind the principles on which the modern state deals with its citizens.
 You may find them helpful too.
 For example, I used to play the simple card game WAR with my son.
 After a while, when he thoroughly understood that the higher ranking cards beat the lower ranking ones, I created a new game I called GOVERNMENT.

+In this game, I was Government, and I won every trick, regardless of who had the better card.
+My boy soon lost interest in my new game, but I like to think it taught him a valuable lesson for later in life.
 When your child is a little older, you can teach him about our tax system in a way that is easy to grasp.
 Offer him, say, $10 to mow the lawn.
 When he has mowed it and asks to be paid, withhold $5 and explain that this is income tax.
 Give $1 to his younger brother, and tell him that this is "fair".
 Also, explain that you need the other $4 yourself to cover the administrative costs of dividing the money.
-When he cries, tell him he is being "selfish" and "greedy".
+When he cries, tell him he is being "selfish" and "greedy."
 Later in life he will thank you.

 Make as many rules as possible.
 Leave the reasons for them obscure.
 Enforce them arbitrarily.
 Accuse your child of breaking rules you have never even told him about.
 Punish him then for that!
-Keep him anxious that he may be violating commands you haven't yet issued.
-Instill in him the feeling that rules are utterly irrational.
-This will prepare him for living under democratic government.

 When your child has matured sufficiently to understand how the judicial system works, set a bedtime for him and then send him to bed an hour early.
 With no story at bedtime.
 When he tearfully accuses you of breaking the rules, explain that you made the rules and you can interpret them in any way that seems appropriate to you, according to ever changing conditions and whims.